soupi/learn-haskell-blog-generator/src/02-hello.md

 2. We cannot use the same name more than once in a file

-A source file containing a definition of the name `main` can be treated as an executable, and the expression `main` is bound to be the entry point to the program.
+A source file containing a definition of the name `main` can be treated as an executable, and the expression `main` is bound to is the entry point to the program.

 Let's create a new Haskell source file called `hello.hs` and write the following line there: